Allies & Affiliated Partner Organizations

 Large Landscape Conservation Practitioners' Network

-The George Wright Forum, the journal of the George Wright Society (GWS), focused in 2016 on the theme titled, Scaling Up: Landscape-scale Conservation in North America.
-The Special Theme issue of the journal explores the past and current practice of landscape-scale conservation through a diverse set of nine articles.
-Though the full content of the Forum's current issue is normally reserved for GWS members, the Society has graciously partnered with the Practitioners' Network to make this content freely available to our network here.
-More information on the GWS see the Society's website.
+The George Wright Forum, the journal of the George Wright Society (GWS), focused on the theme, Scaling Up: Landscape-scale Conservation in North America.
+That Special Theme issue of the journal explores the past and current practice of landscape-scale conservation through a diverse set of nine articles.
+(Though the full content of the Forum's current issue is normally reserved for GWS members, the Society graciously partnered with the Practitioners' Network to make this content freely available.)

 Living Landscape Observer (livinglandscapeobserver.net ) provides commentary and information on emerging fields of large landscape-scale conservation, historic preservation, and sustainable community development.
 The "living landscape" approach emphasizes preservation of a sense of place.
 See also the Alliance for Historic Landscape Preservation.